-If the oil pressure does not rise to specification, the oil pressure warning indicator come on and the buzzer begins to sound continuously.
-At the same time, the engine speed reduction control is activated.
+If the oil pressure does not rise to specification, the "WARNING" indicator light and the oil pressure warning indicator begin to blink and the buzzer sounds intermittently.
+At the same time, the engine speed is limited to help prevent damage.